elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-role-of-rna-polymerase-in-transcription.md

 url: /learn/education-studies/questions/what-is-the-role-of-rna-polymerase-in-transcription
 score: -1.0
 related_article1:
-    id: 167899
+    id: 167910
     title: >-
-        Explain the process of meiosis and its significance in genetic variation.
+        What are the ethical considerations in genetic disease research?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-process-of-meiosis-and-its-significance-in-genetic-variation
+    url: /learn/education-studies/questions/what-are-the-ethical-considerations-in-genetic-disease-research
 related_article2:
-    id: 167909
+    id: 167908
     title: >-
-        How can smart book technology enhance learning in genetics?
+        What is the role of concept maps in organizing genetic information?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-can-smart-book-technology-enhance-learning-in-genetics
+    url: /learn/biotechnology/questions/what-is-the-role-of-concept-maps-in-organizing-genetic-information
 related_article3:
-    id: 167909
+    id: 167908
     title: >-
-        How can smart book technology enhance learning in genetics?
+        What is the role of concept maps in organizing genetic information?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-can-smart-book-technology-enhance-learning-in-genetics
+    url: /learn/biotechnology/questions/what-is-the-role-of-concept-maps-in-organizing-genetic-information
 related_article4:
-    id: 167898
+    id: 167908
     title: >-
-        Describe the stages of mitosis and its role in cellular growth.
+        What is the role of concept maps in organizing genetic information?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/describe-the-stages-of-mitosis-and-its-role-in-cellular-growth
+    url: /learn/biotechnology/questions/what-is-the-role-of-concept-maps-in-organizing-genetic-information
 related_article5:
-    id: 167899
+    id: 167908
     title: >-
-        Explain the process of meiosis and its significance in genetic variation.
+        What is the role of concept maps in organizing genetic information?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/explain-the-process-of-meiosis-and-its-significance-in-genetic-variation
+    url: /learn/biotechnology/questions/what-is-the-role-of-concept-maps-in-organizing-genetic-information
 ---

 &nbsp;